The Pharmaceutical Care Network Europe (PCNE) was established in 1994 and it became an official association (under Dutch

 Drug-related problems are one of the cornerstones of pharmaceutical care.
 Therefore the working group on Drug-related problems develops and evaluates a DRP-classification.

 In September 2009 the working group on Drug-related problems of the Pharmaceutical Care Network Europe has been officially estabished, although it existed already informally since 2001.
 The working group is currently chaired by Dr. Foppe van Mil and Dr. Tommy Westerlund and Dr. Nejc Horvat.
 PCNE also defined a Drug-related propblem, on which the classification is also based:

 "A Drug-Related Problem is an event or circumstance involving drug therapy that actually or potentially interferes with desired health outcomes."

 The definition of drug-related problems, and the 2009 version of the PCNE-DRP classification have been extensively discussed during a dedicated and important PCNE Working Symposium on Drug Related Problems in Geneva.
 There were international 18 experts present who discussed definitions, the new version (V6) of the PCNE DRP classification and validation issues.

 The different abstracts, presentations and reports from that meeting are available from Working Symposium 2009.

 In 2017, a new discussion round was held between experts, and this was the start for the creation of a new version .
 One of the essential new elements was a domain for the way that the proposed interventions are presented, and one for the level acceptance of the intervention.
 The domain outcome was also scrutenised and adapted.

 Additional information can be obtained from the professional secretariat of the PCNE.

 The versions 8 and 9 are not compatible with earlier versions, due to some fundamental changes.
 But V9 is compatible with the versions 8, with small adaptations.
 The English edition of this version will be validated.
-There is a Mandarin, and Montenegrin translation of Version 9.0, and a Traditional Chinese and Turkish translation of Version 8.03.
-Versions in Russian, Ukrainian and German are under scruteny.
+There is a Mandarin, German, and Montenegrin translation of Version 9.0, and a Traditional Chinese and Turkish translation of Version 8.03.
+Versions in Russian, Indonesian and Ukrainian are under scruteny.